syncfusion-content/blazor-docs/blazor/pdfviewer/how-to/unexpected-token.md

 N> Only in web-assembly can we set the reference path.
 We can't set the reference path in server-side application because of service dependencies that are not available.

-To set the reference path in web assembly [refer to this link for more details](https://ej2.syncfusion.com/aspnetmvc/documentation/pdfviewer/how-to/resolve-pdfium-issue)
+To set the reference path in web-assembly [refer to this link for more details](https://ej2.syncfusion.com/aspnetmvc/documentation/pdfviewer/how-to/resolve-pdfium-issue)